stefania-radu/pixel-semantic/scripts/ensemble/question_answering/README.md

 The `eval_nbest_predictions.json` contains all possible predictions for an example (model predicts 20 candidates).
 Each candidate has a predicted text and a probability (which I treat as confidence) and also start and end logits for the answers.

-Note: model 101 was not used because of its low performance so there are 4 models in total

-What what changed in the configurations:
+What was changed in the configurations:
 - batch size
 - learning rate
 - dropout prob